ambigi/Java-Platformer/README.md

 - **Power Attack**: Unleash powerful attacks to defeat enemies and destroy objects.
 - **Cannons**: Avoid cannons that shoot projectiles.
 - **Spikes**: Spikes cause instant death if touched.
-- **Breakable Barrels**: Smash to reveal hidden potions or other bonuses.
+- **Breakable Barrels and Boxes**: Smash to reveal hidden potions or other bonuses.
 - **Health Potions**: Found throughout levels or in breakable objects to restore health.

 ---